 General Tips for Time and Distance Questions

-Let us look at some general tips that you need to keep in mind while attempting the GMAT paper.
-Following are the major strategies that you can incorporate when practising:
+Let us look at some general tips you need to keep in mind while attempting the GMAT paper.
+Following are the major strategies that you can incorporate when practicing:

 - Make a preferred section choice in order before attempting the actual choice GMAT exam.